We recently received a very interesting and useful email from Harris Semi

 Harris' PRISM Chipset

-In October 2000, this website was purchased by
+In October 2000, this website and the copyright to all editions of

-SSS Online, Inc. and is managed by Pegasus Technologies.
+Pegasus Technologies.
 For more of the best information

-on RF/Spread Spectrum and wireless, press one of the buttons below:
+on RF, Spread Spectrum and wireless, press one of the buttons below:

 |